 Who knew that there could be so many government benefits for seniors?
 And these are only from the government.
 Many non-profit organizations and third-parties are also giving away freebies, if not discounts.
 All that’s needed is a bit of research and you may be surprised at what you find.

 Need extra help?
-Our caregivers are here to help you accomplish your daily tasks.
+Our elderly care services caregivers are here to help you accomplish your daily tasks.
 Whether it’s taking out the garbage, help with grocery shopping, or just needing the extra company, the home care services at Assisting Hands can help you get these daily tasks done.